owntracks/recorder/README.md

 ## Docker

 We also have a Docker image to create containers which integrate a [Mosquitto broker](http://mosquitto.org) with the _Recorder_.
 The Docker image is [available from the Docker hub](https://hub.docker.com/r/owntracks/recorderd/) (e.g. `docker pull owntracks/recorderd`), and it's [usage is documented in the Booklet](http://owntracks.org/booklet/clients/recorder/).

+## Tips and Tricks

+### Gatewaying HTTP to MQTT

+It actually is possible to gateway location publishes arriving via HTTP into MQTT, though you should be careful not to create loops.
+You can accomplish this with one or more Lua hooks using MQTT from within Lua.